x702-obfuscated/Classroom-Notes/4-Operating-Systems/0-General/operating-systems.md

 ### `2.
 Shell`

-`Shell`: A command-line interface that allows users to interact with the kernel.
+`Shell`: A shell is a program that provides an interface between the user and the operating system kernel.
+It allows users to interact with the system by entering commands, which the shell interprets and passes to the OS to execute.

 - `Functions`:
   - Executes commands and scripts.
-  - Provides a text-based interface for file management and system operations.
+  - Provides an interface for file management and system operations.
   - Supports automation and scripting.

 <br>